etsangsplk/go-sensor/README.md

 - [Prometheus Client API](https://godoc.org/github.com/prometheus/client_golang/prometheus)
 - [Metrics Architecture](https://docs.google.com/document/d/11AlcILE3S_7XE5t3hgUAYSJCsosbFbzGQW2VALcz-hU/edit?usp=sharing)

-Inspecting the ssc-observation code itself is also a great resource and most of the public APIs are well documented.
+Inspecting the go-observation code itself is also a great resource and most of the public APIs are well documented.

-Join the ssc-observation slack channel to ask questions and hear announcements on improvements and changes.
+Join the go-observation slack channel to ask questions and hear announcements on improvements and changes.

 ## An Important Note About Private Repositories
 Codeship does not have a solution for resolving imports to private repositories.
-So the recommended approach for using the ssc-observation repository is to checkin your entire vendor directory.
+So the recommended approach for using the go-observation repository is to checkin your entire vendor directory.
 For KV Store this meant:
 1) Removing 'dep ensure' steps from Codeship.
 Even with all the packages checked in it will still try to resolve them for verification (apparently).
 2) Adding a 'make dep' target to Makefile to run 'dep ensure'
 3) Removing vendor from .gitignore